projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 * Doxygen-generated material used to create all API-specific documents found at http://projectacrn.github.io/latest/api/.
-The documentation build process uses doxygen to scan source files in the hypervisor and device-model folders, and from sources in the acrn-kernel repo (as explained later).
+The documentation build process uses doxygen to scan source files in the hypervisor and device-model folders (as explained later).

 .. image:: images/doc-gen-flow.png
    :align: center